January 25, 2020

 Offers of Admission:

-- All decision letters to interviewed applicants will be tentatively released in mid-March 2017 as noted and updated on the Admissions Webpage.
+- All decision letters are distributed via email in March each year.
 A $500.00 non- refundable acceptance deposit is required.
 This deposit is applied to tuition upon enrolment.

 - Not available

 - An online application (Section 1) is available annually June 15th to July 31st.
 The application is a two –steps process.
 Section 1 must be submitted in order to receive access to Section 2.
 Section 2 is due Sept 1st annually, this includes transcript assessment, residency verification, personal statement and supplemental form.
 Official transcripts must be RECEIVED by our office on or before July 31st annually (must indicate an issue/print date no later than July 31st ).
 A mandatory application processing fee of $70 is required.